Cyclone Lothar: Meteorological history

-December 1999 saw a series of heavy winter storms cross the North Atlantic and western Europe.
-In early December, Denmark was hit by Cyclone Anatol which caused severe damage there and in neighbouring areas.
+A series of severe winter storms crossed the North Atlantic and Western Europe in December 1999.
+In early December, Denmark was hit by Cyclone Anatol which caused severe damage there and in neighboring areas.
 A second storm then crossed Europe on 12 December.
-A very deep and sizeable depression moved across Britain on the night of 24–25 December (analysed to have possibly reached a low of 938 mb between Scotland and Norway), this set up a large area of westerly flow into Europe which brought Lothar.
+Starting on December 20, 1999, the Iceland depression strengthened and created a strong temperature contrast along a polar front across the Atlantic.
+Meanwhile, a high-pressure system covered Central and Eastern Europe.
+A very deep and sizable depression moved across Britain on the night of 24–25 December (analysed to have possibly reached a low of 938 mb between Scotland and Norway), this set up a large area of westerly flow into Europe which brought Lothar.
 This highly unstable situation inevitably meant low predictability, and saw an unusually straight and strong jet stream (similar circumstances were also noted the day before the arrival of the Great Storm of 1987).
-Storm Martin then struck France and central Europe from 26 to 28 December 1999.
-At the end of January 2000 two additional damaging storms crossed Denmark and the northern part of Germany.